tidymodels/embed/tests/testthat/_snaps/discretize_xgb.md

         outcome = "Status") %>% prep(retain = TRUE)
     Condition
       Warning:
-      More than 20 unique training set values are required.
-Predictors 'Time' were not processed; their original values will be used.
+      More than 20 unique training set values are required. i Predictors 'Time' were not processed; their original values will be used.
     Message

       -- Recipe ----------------------------------------------------------------------